HurrellT/cross-platform-ui/README.md

 ## Run example projects

-To install dependencies and run the example projects, follow these steps:
+To install dependencies and run the example projects, follow these steps (important, please use `yarn`):
 ```sh
 yarn install
 ```